JrVerbiest/jrverbiest.github.io/README.md

 ## 🎓 Data Engineering

-- Data Engineering Winter School 2026, organized by the [Dataminded](https://www.dataminded.com/academy/winter-summer-school), Leuven 2 february - 6 february 2026.
+- Data Engineering Winter School 2026, organized by the [Dataminded](https://www.dataminded.com/academy/winter-summer-school).

-  Topics covered: Data World, git, Linux, bash, Devops using Docker, Data Analytics (Snowflake and dbt), Data Processing (spark and polars), Automate using Airflow and finalized with a Capstone project.
+  Topics: Data World, git, Linux, bash, Devops using Docker, Data Analytics (Snowflake and dbt), Data Processing (spark and polars), Automate using Airflow and finalized with a Capstone project.

 ## 🎓 Education